First Chauvin juror to speak publicly recounts stress of coming to court to ‘watch a Black man die’

 After being released from jury duty, Mitchell told Campbell he went straight to the home of his mother, a pastor in Minneapolis, and stayed there for hours to decompress.

-During his CBS interview, he estimated jurors had to watch footage of Chauvin kneeling on Floyd’s neck as he cried out that he couldn’t breathe five or six times a day.
+During his CBS News interview, he estimated jurors had to watch footage of Chauvin kneeling on Floyd’s neck as he cried out that he couldn’t breathe five or six times a day.

 Mitchell said he was the only African American man on the panel; two other jurors were African immigrants.
 The 31-year-old acknowledged that he chafed when the defense during testimony focused on Floyd’s physical size, suggesting a large, Black man could be viewed as threatening by police.